-Tod E. Bolsinger, Vice President for Vocation and Formation
+Tod E. Bolsinger, Vice President and Chief of the Leadership Platform

-Steven T. Yamaguchi, Dean of Students

-Joel B. Green, Provost and Dean of the School of Theology

-David J. Downs, Associate Dean for the Center for Advanced Theological Studies

-Kurt N. Fredrickson, Associate Dean for the Doctor of Ministry Program and Continuing Education

-J. Andrew Dearman, Associate Dean for Fuller Seminary Texas
+Joel B. Green, Provost and Dean of the School of TheologyDavid J. Downs, Associate Dean for the Center for Advanced Theological StudiesKurt N. Fredrickson, Associate Dean for the Doctor of Ministry Program and Continuing EducationJ.
+Andrew Dearman, Associate Dean for Fuller Seminary Texas

-Scott W. Sunquist, Dean of the School of Intercultural Studies

-Robert E. Freeman, Associate Dean for the MA in Global Leadership and Doctor of Missiology Programs

-Amos Yong, Director of the Center for Missiological Research
+Scott W. Sunquist, Dean of the School of Intercultural StudiesRobert E. Freeman, Associate Dean for the MA in Global Leadership and Doctor of Missiology ProgramsAmos Yong, Director of the Center for Missiological Research

-Mari L. Clements, Dean of the School of Psychology
+Mari L. Clements, Dean of the School of Psychology and Accreditation Liaison Officer